marcvanandel/programming-guide/README.md

 Tool #1: [git](https://git-scm.com/) for version control of your local files; you'll need this a lot :wink:

+- Just download it and install it with all defaults
+- Check out these instruction videos [part 1](https://youtu.be/9GKpbI1siow) and [part 2](https://youtu.be/n-p1RUmdl9M)

-This is a very basic tool ... and because we'll be using GitHub as well (see tool #2) we'll use the GitHub Desktop version of git.
+This is a very basic tool and it is good practice to understand what you are doing on this level.
+Once you're familiar with that you'll able to step up and move to visual tools as well ... like GitHub Desktop (see [tool #2](#github)).

 - Download the [GitHub Desktop](https://desktop.github.com/) - this is an easy and visual tool to interact with GitHub
 - Install with all defaults
-- Check out these instruction videos [part 1](https://youtu.be/9GKpbI1siow) and [part 2](https://youtu.be/n-p1RUmdl9M)

 ### GitHub